Maternal Newborn Child Health

 South African Civil Society Organization for Women's, Adolescent's and Children's Health (SACSoWACH)

-SACSOWACH is a coalition of 22 organizations working together to advocate for newborn, child, adolescent, women’s
+SACSOWACH is a coalition of 22 organizations working together to advocate for newborn, child, adolescent, women’s and maternal health.

 The main purpose of the South African Civil Society for Women's Adolescent's and Children's Health - SACSoWACH Coalition - is advocacy for the health of newborns, children, adolescents, women and mothers.
 In this respect to increase public and relevant sector’s awareness, raise the profile and political attention, influence relevant policies, legal, political and social changes and hold government, health providers and others to account for the commitments made to women, adolescents and children.